ZK-Graph/mirror-starknet-zkgraph-protocol/graph-testing.md

 zkGraph is a Web3, Lens Protocol compatible smart contracts-based social graph for the StarkNet Ecosystem.

+Collected data will be indexed and then represented on web app.

 Contact us if any:
 - Twitter: https://twitter.com/ZKGraph
 - Telegram Group: https://t.me/+b9d7ytd9BQ5lZDA1